 Angular Compatibility Compiler (ngcc)

-This compiler will convert node_modules
+This compiler will convert node_modules compiled with ngc, into node_modules which

-appear to have been compiled with ngtsc
+appear to have been compiled with ngtsc.

 This conversion will allow such "legacy" packages to be used by the Ivy rendering engine.